IMPACT REPORT

 Old-Growth Legacy Champions are those who have generously left a gift to Wesselman Woods and Howell Wetlands, ensuring future generations can continue to appreciate and admire these unique natural wonders.

-If you have included Wesselman Woods in your estate planning and your name is not on this list please contact Jerry Rairdon, our Director of Development, so you can be remembered in the future.
+If you have included Wesselman Woods in your estate planning and your name is not on this list please contact Kristina Arwood, Co-Executive Director, so you can be remembered in the future.

 Ellen McCutchan*